 Experience the beauty of the Cotswolds, its chocolate box villages are dotted amongst a patchwork quilt of fields and woods.
 This area of Outstanding Natural Beauty makes for the perfect relaxed day walking with three and eight-mile options.
-We will walk to Broadway Tower, Snowshill, to the Slaughters, Bourton on the Water and the day ends at Moreton in the Marsh.
+You will walk to Broadway Tower, Snowshill, the Slaughters, Bourton on the Water and the day ends at Moreton in the Marsh.
 Many take the opportunity for a shorter walk and the afternoon off, relaxing at the hotel.

 Blenheim Palace, the World heritage site, is arguably England’s greatest Palace.
 The birthplace of Sir Winston Churchill, Blenheim has an illustrious history, stunning architecture and beautiful gardens, landscaped by Capability Brown.
 Our route travels through the stunning 2000 acres of the Blenheim estate for either a three mile or seven-mile route.
 The day ends at the stunning Lamb Inn in Burford.

-We walk up the stunning White Horse Hill, see the Neolithic Ridgeway and long barrow at Wayland Smithy before jumping in the support vehicle and on to Avebury (Stonehenge but bigger) and then onto the World Heritage site and eternal mystery that is Stonehenge for Neolithic day!
+Walk up the stunning White Horse Hill, see the Neolithic Ridgeway and long barrow at Wayland Smithy before jumping in the support vehicle and on to Avebury (Stonehenge but bigger) and then onto the World Heritage site and eternal mystery that is Stonehenge for Neolithic day!
 Our self-guide guests will join our guided tour for the afternoon of day 6.

-After a later start and a 3-4 mile walk to the National Trust owned Lacock we lunch and visit Lacock Abbey.
+There is a beautiful 3-4 mile walk through the South Cotswolds in the morning.
 We then jump in the support vehicle and transfer guests to the nearest mainline railway station to enable quick and easy on-going travel (only 1 hour to London).
-Our aim is to have guests back to London by 6 pm.
+Our aim is to have guests back to 5/6 pm.

 And if you need picking up, then, no problem, we are always on hand to help.
 A support vehicle is with the guided tours at all times.